This is a gear review of the Best Backpacking Pillows in 2022.

 Frequently Asked Questions

-All you need to do is locate the red inflation valve system and ensure it is in the ‘open’ position, by twisting once to the left and then pulling upwards and add about 2 breaths.
+All you need to do is locate the red inflation valve system and ensure it is in the ‘open’ position, by twisting once to the left and then pulling upwards and adding about 2 breaths.

 Once it feels good, push down and twist the inflation valve again, returning it to the ‘locked’ position and sealing in all of that air.
 You can vary the air pressure for a harder or softer pillow.